trueheart78/book-notes/seven-db-in-seven-weeks/ch9-wrapping-them-up-together.md

 ### Relational

 Most common classic db pattern.
-Set-theory-based systems as 2D tables with rows
+Set-theory-based systems as 2D tables with rows and columns.
-+ columns.
 Strictly enforced type with some added features, as in PostgresSQL's array, jub, and JSON support.

 #### Good For